Know Your Homeschool Law!

 Consider naming your homeschool so you can appear professional.

-How to advise families who want to homeschool in a non-English speaking
+How to advise families who want to homeschool in a non-English speaking country.

 A Tax Write-off?